dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

     RUNTIME_FREQ_DEFAULT = 'RUN_ONCE_FOR_EACH'

 If no clear default value exists, then *None* can be set in place of a string.
+This means that a use case will report an error if the frequency is not defined in the METplus configuration file.
 The **UserScriptWrapper** wrapper is an example::

     RUNTIME_FREQ_DEFAULT = None